Timtaran/Timtaran/README.md

 # Who am I?

 Stupid 14. y.o. kid what coding on python from fucking 10 years.
-And guy what do anything, but not programming about 10 month in year.
+And guy who do anything, but not programming about 10 month in year.

 # What kind of things I coding?